drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_APP`

-Path to the root of the project inside of the container.
+Path to the root of the project inside the container.

 Default value: `app`